Prescription drug: United States

+Germany

 Expiration date

 The expiration date, required in several countries, specifies the date up to which the manufacturer guarantees the full potency and safety of a drug.
 In the United States, expiration dates are determined by regulations established by the FDA.
 The FDA advises consumers not to use products after their expiration dates.

 A study conducted by the U.S. Food and Drug Administration covered over 100 drugs, prescription and over-the-counter.
 The results showed that about 90% of them were safe and effective far past their original expiration date.
 At least one drug worked 15 years after its expiration date.
 Joel Davis, a former FDA expiration-date compliance chief, said that with a handful of exceptions—notably nitroglycerin, insulin, and some liquid antibiotics (outdated tetracyclines can cause Fanconi syndrome)—most expired drugs are probably effective.

 The American Medical Association issued a report and statement on Pharmaceutical Expiration Dates.
 The Harvard Medical School Family Health Guide notes that, with rare exceptions, "it's true the effectiveness of a drug may decrease over time, but much of the original potency still remains even a decade after the expiration date".

 The expiration date is the final day that the manufacturer guarantees the full potency and safety of a medication.
 Drug expiration dates exist on most medication labels, including prescription, over-the-counter and dietary supplements.
 U.S. pharmaceutical manufacturers are required by law to place expiration dates on prescription products prior to marketing.
 For legal and liability reasons, manufacturers will not make recommendations about the stability of drugs past the original expiration date.